cidgoh/specification-development-training/Scenario/scenario_FULL.md

 Pick two fields and use EBI OLS to look up appropriate enums for this.

-## Stage 2: Environmental Surveillance – A Lead in the Sewers
+## Phase 2: Environmental Surveillance – A Lead in the Sewers

 &#x1F4CD; *March 5, 2025 – Riverdale, Newlandia*